 These standards state that such amendments are legislative decisions of the Common Council that shall be based on public health, safety and welfare, shall be consistent with the Comprehensive Plan, and shall comply with Wisconsin and federal law.
 Chapter 66.1001(3) of Wisconsin Statutes requires that zoning ordinances (of which the zoning map is part) enacted or amended after January 1, 2010 be consistent with the City's Comprehensive Plan.
 2010 Wisconsin Act 372 clarified "consistent with" as "furthers or does not contradict the objectives, goals and policies contained in the comprehensive plan."
-As discussed above, the proposal is believed to be consistent with the general recommendations Comprehensive Plan.
-Despite the inconsistencies, the Planning Division it would be possible to find this proposal is consistent with the broad Zoning Map Amendment standards.
+Concerns related plan consistency are discussed in the above section and staff have significant concerns whether this proposal can be found consistent with the Comprehensive Plan, due to specific reference to the Regent Street - South Campus Neighborhood Plan.